StephenTaylor-Kx/adventofq/week1.md

 ---
 # The birth of the cool

-The annual [Advent of Code](https://adventofcode.com) has become a programmers’ Christmas tradition: a daily series of puzzles of varying difficulty to solve and discuss.
+The annual [Advent of Code competition](https://adventofcode.com) has become a programmers’ Christmas tradition: a daily series of puzzles of varying difficulty to solve and discuss.

-This year’s series has raised the excitement level in the dōjō because the puzzles are particularly susceptible to vector solutions.
+This year’s series has raised the excitement level in the Vector Dōjō because the puzzles are particularly susceptible to vector solutions.
-Here is a round-up of the first week in the q vector dōjō.
+Here is a round-up of the first week.

 We nod to code golfers who seek the shortest solutions, and to others pursuing the fastest.
 But in the dōjō we are looking for the most ‘vector-ish’ solutions.
 That’s admittedly a bit vague, because it is at bottom an aesthetic criterion.
-It’s most commonly pronounced “cool”.
+(Usually pronounced “cool”.)

+As always in the Vector Dōjō, we are more interested in exploring the process of discovery than in the solutions themselves.
 Feel free to chime in with comments and alternatives: what follows is unlikely to be the last word in cool.